Lead, Economic Prosperity, MIT Solve

-Before joining Solve, Rachael completed her MA degree in Global and International Studies at University of California, Santa Barbara as an Orfalea Fellow.
-Her academic work focused on postcolonial education, specifically culturally relevant curriculum content and development.
-Rachael holds BA degrees in Political Science and Global Studies from California Lutheran University in Thousand Oaks, California, with a semester abroad at Oxford University.
+Prior to Solve, Rachael completed her MA degree in Global & International Studies at University of California, Santa Barbara as an Orfalea Fellow.
+Her academic work focused on postcolonial education systems, specifically culturally relevant curriculum content and development.
+She holds a BA in Political Science and Global Studies from California Lutheran University.

 Meet a Solver: Reza Yavari, Beyond Care